roweno-heijmans/roweno.academic-kickstart/content/home/about.md

 +++

-# Biography

-Welcome to my website!
+# Welcome to my website!

 I am an applied economic theorist working on environmental economics, public economics, game theory, and lab experiments.
 My home base is the Department of Economics, Swedish University of Agricultural Sciences, Sweden.
 I am also a guest lecturer in the [Central-German Doctoral Program Economics](http://cgde.wifa.uni-leipzig.de/3257-2/) and co-organize the seminar series at my department.